 Lost cards and fraudulent transactions are among the greatest concerns when traveling abroad, and finding a credit card that offers liability guarantees, along with readily available customer support and assistance, should be a deciding factor when selecting a card.

-There is too much at stake to travel abroad without financial protection.
+There’s too much at stake to travel abroad without financial protection.

-For business and executive cardholders, credit limits and airline miles may outweigh other concerns such as annual fees and APRs.
+For business and executive cardholders, credit limits and airline miles may outweigh other concerns, such as annual fees and APRs.

 This analysis should be performed for the benefit of the business and not necessarily for the individual cardholder.